vimvaders/vimvaders.github.io/_posts/2015-08-20-ninja-turtles.markdown

     Can you digest the message?

-The name of the challenge and the kind of commands made us think about the python [`turtle`](https://docs.python.org/2/library/turtle.html) library:
+The name of the task and the kind of commands made us think about the python [`turtle`](https://docs.python.org/2/library/turtle.html) library:

 > Turtle graphics is a popular way for introducing programming to kids.
 It was part of the original Logo programming language developed by Wally Feurzig and Seymour Papert in 1966.
 >